christophgil/bash_builtin_SQL_DB/README.md

 # Limitations

+ - Currently only one record of SELECT queries are stored in the variable *RETVAL*.
+   ARRAYS of multiple results has caused problems and is currently not yet supported

-Other DBs like  MySQL and  DB2 are not (yet) supported.
+ - Other DBs like  MySQL and  DB2 are not (yet) supported.
 You can send a request-for-feature.

 # Related:
   - coproc